dvcol/svelte-simple-router/README.md

 If you want to use the [view-transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) instead, you can pass a `viewTransitionName` key in the `transition` prop of the `RouterView` component.

-If 'transition' is a string, it will be used as the `viewTransitionName`, otherwise a unique id will be generated `sr-container-<router-id>-<view-id>`.
+If `viewTransitionName` is a string, it will be used as the `viewTransitionName`, otherwise a unique id will be generated `sr-container-<router-id>-<view-id>`.

-Then, you can use the `beforeEach` hook to trigger the transition.
+Then, you can use one or a combination of lifecycle hooks like `onChange` or `onStart` to trigger transitions.

 ```svelte
 <script lang="ts">